The Military Path to Education: Why Nontraditional Learning Isn't Just a Backup Plan

 Step 1: Choose the Right Program

-Step 2: use Military Funding
+Step 2: put to work Military Funding

 The military offers several funding options: